operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 Now run `make manifests` to update your `role.yaml`.

-## I keep hitting errors like "is forbidden: cannot set blockOwnerDeletion if an ownerReference refers to a resource you can't set finalizers on:", how do I fix this?
+## After deploying my operator, why do I see errors like "is forbidden: cannot set blockOwnerDeletion if an ownerReference refers to a resource you can't set finalizers on: ..."?

 If you are facing this issue, it means that the operator is missing the required RBAC permissions to update finalizers on the APIs it manages.
 This permission is necessary if the [OwnerReferencesPermissionEnforcement][owner-references-permission-enforcement] plugin is enabled in your cluster.